khaiyichin/collective_perception/docs/parameter_file_setup.md

 Note: it is advised that the extensions `.pbs` and `.pbad` be used for the `stats` and `agent_data` files respectively.

 ### Arena size and swarm density
-The arena size can be modified here as explained in the official ARGoS documentation.
-The effect it has on the generated tile size is described by `arena_size_*/arena_tile_count_*`.
+The arena size can be modified as explained in the official ARGoS documentation.
+The effect it has on the generated tile size is described by the equation `arena_size_*/arena_tile_count_*` for both the x and y directions.

 The swarm density is modified indirectly through the positions of the 4 walls that constrain the robots' movable space.
 Use the `compute_wall_positions.cpp` script to obtain the appropriate values based on the desired swarm density.
 ```xml